jesserobertson/govhack-science/data-sources.md

 ## Others

-- [**Geoscience Australia's list of web services**](http://www.ga.gov.au/data-pubs/web-services/ga-web-services) - have an abundance of geological data, including topography, gravity, magnetics, geological maps, plus some ha etc etc. These are all generally behind Open Geospatial Consortium-compliant web services, so you can easily slurp then into whatever GIS software you might be using ([QGIS](http://www.qgis.org/en/site/) is an excellent free & open-source option here).
+- [**Geoscience Australia's list of web services**](http://www.ga.gov.au/data-pubs/web-services/ga-web-services) - have an abundance of geological data, including topography, gravity, magnetics, geological maps, hydrological data and more.
+These are all generally behind Open Geospatial Consortium-compliant web services, so you can easily slurp then into whatever GIS software you might be using ([QGIS](http://www.qgis.org/en/site/) is an excellent free & open-source option here).

 - [**WA Department of Parks and Wildlife**](http://www.dpaw.wa.gov.au/plants-and-animals/other-databases) also have a bunch of data related to threatened species and environments, obviously with a WA focus.
 Most of these are available through SLIP.